 2. In the industry, user behavior is changing slowly.
 While mainstream datasets, such as ImageNet~\cite{deng2009imagenet}, are static, user data flows dynamically.
 This phenomenon requires the model to be more robust to feature selection than to channel pruning.

-Mathematically, what the function ~\eqref{smoothL0} needs to be improved for feature selection is that its derivative at $x=0$ is $0$, as easy to see in ~\eqref{daoshu}.
-In this situation, the derivative of the output $y$ of network w.r.t $x$, from function ~\eqref{network},is
+Mathematically, what the function ~\eqref{smoothL0} needs to be improved for feature selection is that its derivative at $x=0$ is $0$, as easy to see in Eq.~\eqref{daoshu}.
+In this situation, the derivative of the output $y$ of network w.r.t $x$, from Eq.~\eqref{network}, is

 where $f'_{2}(a;b)=\frac{\partial f}{\partial b}$, the subscript $2$ mean partial derivative w.r.t the second term.
-What the problem Equation ~\eqref{equal6} will lead to is that whether some outlier samples or change in user behavior causes a gate value to go to zero accidentally, the corresponding feature will never be resurrected based on gradient-based optimization methods, and it could not be compensated by other features.
+What the problem Eq.~\eqref{equal6} will lead to is that whether some outlier samples or change in user behavior causes a gate value to go to zero accidentally, the corresponding feature will never be resurrected based on gradient-based optimization methods, and it could not be compensated by other features.
 One solution is to add some fading random noise, but we want to solve this from the gate function itself.
 We need to construct a gate function that satisfies properties similar to the smoothed-$\ell^0$ function, and whose derivative is not zero at $x=0$.
 One heuristic optional solution is:

-Although it is a piecewise function, it is also smooth and continuously differentiable.
+Although it is a piece-wise function, it is also smooth and continuously differentiable.
 The derivative of $g_{\epsilon}(x)$ w.r.t $x$ is